 What is the Lucan Common Enrolment System (LCES) Adamstown Castle, Esker, Griffeen and Lucan East Educate Together Schools are involved in the Lucan Common Enrolment System.
 When a parent/guardian makes an application to one of the schools they are applying to a centralised system.
 Children are assigned to one of the four schools based on specific criteria.
 The primary aim of the system is to promote inclusive local schools, to improve traffic management and mobility in Lucan and to encourage strong, integrated local communities.

 How do I put my child’s name down for the Lucan Common Enrolment system?
 Fill out the pre-enrolment form, available from the schools’ websites.
 If you are then allocated a place in a LCES school, you will received an offer by e mail.
-In order for you to confirm this school place for your child, you will have to provide the following documents.
+In order for you to confirm this school place for your child, you will have to provide the following documents:

 Completed application form